 While eating local is a plus, the quality of Queen Creek's olive oil is actually exceptional.
 Arizona has various factors that make it ideal for producing olive oil.
 The arid environment stimulates rapid olive growth.
 Olives grown for oil require less water.
 Lastly, usual olive pests such as the olive fruit fly don't live in Arizona, so pesticides aren't even needed.

 Foodies looking for a tasty day trip will find it well worth the 90-minute drive to the mill in Queen Creek.
-Although harvesting season just ended, the Queen Creek location also features a marketplace, eatery, and coffee shop in a hip and spacious yet cozy vibe.
+Although harvesting season has ended, the Queen Creek location also features a marketplace, eatery, and coffee shop in a hip and spacious yet cozy vibe.

 Although olive oil doesn't sound like something to binge on in one session, it’s easy to get carried away trying samples since each oil has its own distinct flavor.
 Even the balsamic vinegars are balanced enough to sample through enjoyably.

 Queen Creek Olive Mill's infused olive oils manage to highlight the infused ingredient without hiding the quality of the EVOO.
 The vanilla bean olive oil drizzled over fresh burrata is like a sophisticated vanilla ice cream, while the popular roasted garlic and bacon olive oils shine with everyday foods such as scrambled eggs and popcorn.

 You'll also learn fun facts about the company, such as how the leftover pomace from the oil pressing process ends up going full circle by being used as fertilizer for the olive trees.

-Though farm-to-table is obvious with the olives, other ingredients such as garlic and kale are also grown on their small gardens just a few feet away.
+Though farm-to-table is obvious with the olives, other ingredients such as garlic and kale are also grown in their small gardens just a few feet away.
 While obvious items such as pizza or house-made pasta wonderfully show off the EVOO, the Eatery also uses it for their assorted pastries.

-Those who don't want to make the drive to Queen Creek or even La Encantada – though it's highly worth it to be able to sample the goods - can order online or find a limited selection of Queen Creek Olive Mill oils and vinegars at Sprouts Farmers Markets.
-Chefs are also beginning to recognize the quality of local EVOO, so restaurants are catching on as well.
+Those who don't want to make the drive to Queen Creek - though it's highly worth it to be able to sample the goods - can order online or find a limited selection of Queen Creek Olive Mill oils and vinegars at Sprouts Farmers Markets, AJ's Fine Foods, Whole Foods, and select Fry's Marketplaces.

 Queen Creek Olive Mill in Queen Creek can be reached at (480) 888-9290.
 For more information, visit queencreekolivemill.com.
 Keep up with Queen Creek Olive Mill on Facebook.